elingp/PGT-4-Pelari-Kalcer/README.md

 ## Database Toolkit

 Drizzle ORM and Drizzle Kit are already listed as dependencies.
-When you add your schema, remember to create a `drizzle.config.ts` file and wire up scripts such as `drizzle-kit generate`.
-Until then, the ORM tooling remains optional.
+The project includes:

+- Schema definitions in `src/db/schema.ts` with shared TypeScript helpers.
+- A Bun database client in `src/db/client.ts` that consumes `DATABASE_URL` safely on the server.
+- Server functions in `src/data/users.server.ts` that showcase querying and mutating data via TanStack Start's `createServerFn`.
+- A demo route at `/demo/start/db-users` for exercising the sample queries from the UI.
+- A seed script (`bun run db:seed`) that loads three example users.

+After running `bun run db:up`, apply the schema with `bun run db:reset` to push tables and seed data.
+Use Adminer at [http://localhost:8080](http://localhost:8080) or `bun run db:seed` again whenever you need to refresh.

 ## Routing